Culture of Qatar: Mass media

 Al Jazeera, Qatar's largest television network, was founded in 1996 and has since become the foundation of the media sector.
 Initially launched as an Arabic news and current affairs satellite TV channel, Al Jazeera has since expanded into a network with several outlets, including the internet and specialty TV channels in multiple languages.
 The 'Al Jazeera effect' refers to the global impact of the Al Jazeera Media Network, particularly on the politics of the Arab world. beIN Sports, a global network of sports channels, was launched in 2012.
 It is an affiliate of Al Jazeera Media Network.
-It currently operates three channels in France – beIN Sport 1, beIN Sport 2 and beIN Sport MAX – and launched two channels in the United States in August 2012.